We live in a society of consumerism and we should only buy what people aren’t selling.

 Everyone is trying to sell something to everyone.
 And there’s a small part of ‘everyone’ who is able to develop products that can help others.

-For example, an entrepreneur who’s been struggling in the last 10 years and now he believes he can help others to overcome some entrepreneurial obstacles.
+For example, an entrepreneur who’s been struggling for the last 10 years and now believes he can help others to overcome some entrepreneurial obstacles.
 Or an athlete who’s been winning almost every competition he’s attended in the last two years and he believes he can help others to improve their skills in his area of expertise.

 These two categories of people can both develop products that can help other people.
 But are those products going to help everyone?

 Your quick answer should be ‘no’, but why?

 What people aren’t selling and you should buy?

 First of all, when I say they aren’t selling, I mean they are not providing you information that can be found only and specifically in a product developed by them.

 Second, when I say you should buy, I mean that you should pay attention to what comes next.

 What people aren’t selling and you should buy is part of their lifestyle and if you pay enough attention to what they provide as free stuff, you’ll be able to spot such things.

 For example, I was watching some free Tony Robbins video on Facebook – it was like 5 or 6 minutes long.
 I’m not the biggest fan of Tony but I was just curious to see what he has to say.